-- 1) Model building and framing a decision-making problem in terms of objective function, input parameters and decision variables. - 2) Select the most suitable method (exact or heuristic) for solving the problem depending on the characteristics, the size and the structure of the problem as well as the available data. - 3) Understand the structure and formulate static and deterministic mathematical models - 4) Understand the solver report, perform sensitivity analysis and examine in a systematic way the decision alternatives. - 5) Hands-on use of Microsoft Excel and other commercial or open-source software (e.g. Excel Solver, Precision Tree, Expert Choice, @Risk etc.) for developing all models and solving problems.
+- 2) Select the most suitable method (exact or heuristic) for solving the problem depending on the characteristics, the size and the structure of the problem as well as the available data. - 3) Understand the structure and formulate static and deterministic mathematical models - 4) Understand the solver report, perform sensitivity analysis and examine in a systematic way the decision alternatives. - 5) Hands-on use of Microsoft Excel and other commercial or open-source software (e.g. Excel Solver, Precision Tree, Expert Choice, (a)Risk etc.) for developing all models and solving problems.